 Ray Jimenez, Producing

-Kathryn Miller Kelley, Development
+Kathryn Miller Kelley, Film and TV Development

 Writer, script development consultant, story analyst, and former studio executive who has worked for a variety of entertainment companies including CBS Television, Anonymous Content, Miramax, Participant Media, Bristol Bay Productions (Walden Media), The Kennedy-Marshall Company, Beacon Pictures, and Universal Pictures.
 Ms. Miller Kelley recently served as a writer on CBS’ summer legal series, Reckless.